Questions That Workers and Retirees Ask About Standard Terminations

 - the name, address, and telephone number of a contact person to answer your questions.

-A: The plan administrator must send you a Notice of Plan Benefits no later than the time that the standard termination notice is filed with PBGC.
+The plan administrator must send you a Notice of Plan Benefits no later than the time that the standard termination notice is filed with PBGC.

 What must this notice include?